 How to Find Personal Space with the Whole Family Home.
 Oh my gosh y’all, are you finding it challenging to find some personal space to be you?
 I know this can be a challenge with young kids no matter what.
 As they holler through the bathroom door to talk to you.
 You can’t even do that in peace at times.
 Heck, let’s get real the older kids can be just as guilty.
 Right?

 My children are grown now but I lovingly remember the tiny fingers under the bathroom door and shaking my head in wonder.
 These days as I travel I find myself in densely populated areas that have little privacy.
 When my neighbors sneeze I say bless you.
-Then laugh at my self.
+Then laugh at me.

 I usually spend most of my day with music playing.
 Not now unless I use headphones.
 With the majority of people now working from home, quiet is of the utmost importance for meetings and calls.
 Even the children who normally play and sing and holler are quiet as of late.

 So what does one do to stay sane in this new world of constant daily change?

 The challenges right now are many.
 Not being able to get out of the house is tough.
 The new normal has you making multiple trips to the car to remember your mask and all the usual things you forget.
 Like the list you made or the sample you brought with you to get what you needed.
 Along with everyone wanting to go with you because they need out to.

 Nowhere to go and nowhere to hide at home… How is one supposed to keep their sanity in a time like this?
 Stress is high, nerves are stretched thin and tempers are on short fuses in more homes than ever before.

 Housewives and mothers are suddenly having spouses working full time at home.
 Full-time workers who are used to being in a work/social setting are now at home with little to no contact with coworkers.
 Kids who used to go to school and classrooms are now doing online courses and spending most of their time messaging friends instead of studying.
 The house is FULL…